Notselwyn/Pieton/README.md

 # Pieton
 Have you altijd wanted to use Python with Dutch sleutelwoorden to make efficient broncode?
 Have you always wanted to schrijf the snaren using the beste language in the world?
-This can be gedaan on the Python translator (EN -> NL).
-Used by more than 1.000+ Dutch successful bedrijven.
+This can be gedaan on the Python translator (EN -> NL) used by more than 1.000+ Dutch successful bedrijven.
 We believe that programmeren should be gedaan by anyone, regardless the human-language.

 ## Installatie
 The programming language Python is required.